pct-tr22/HelloWorld/README.md

-# Step1
+# Step2

-We should be at the point of a running Express site
+We should be at the point of:

-And a Gulp tasks that compiles the LESS files for me and packages the site into _site
+1. Running Express site
+2. Gulp "build" happening

+This is NEW...
+3. A gulp task to Notify GitHub that we're "pending" via Status API